Skip to main content

 p, bob, data2, write

-• alice can read data1
+• alice: read access to data1

-• bob can write data2
+• bob: write access to data2

 # Matchers